 The salary structure is on the government pay scale, so limited upward financial mobility.
 Otherwise, working here is pretty great.

 I applied online.
-The process took 2+ months – interviewed at Federal Energy Regulatory Commission.
+I interviewed at Federal Energy Regulatory Commission.

 The process was porous because of the timing.
 FERC did a poor job scheduling the interviews and keeping me in the loop.
 I had an initial phone interview with one guy scheduled, then, I had someone else conduct the interview.
 After the first phone interview, the interviewer said someone would follow-up in a week.
 I never heard anything back, so in two weeks I called and the guy was surprised no one reached out to me.
 Finally, I was scheduled for a second interview, which was essentially three different interviews.